LookBfrYouX/Wasteless/Epic Proposal.md

 achieved by providing our customers with more detailed information about the food they are purchasing.

-Our vision includes using data from trusted external sources to be integrated with our current system.
+Our vision includes using data from a trusted external source to be integrated with our current system.
 This will provide our users with nutrient information on the food they are purchasing, the ability to search for and filter by their dietary requirements, allow businesses and individuals to upload products by scanning barcodes and much more!